let's talk

 Project manager Project managers oversee the operations and development process.

-They help with team collaboration, communication and disseminating information to all team members.
+They help with team collaboration, communication, and conveying information to all team members.

 You expect to spend between $3,000 to $20,000 for the right skill set.